 Prior to joining Commercial Airplanes, he was vice president - finance for Boeing Information, Space & Defense Systems, a position he assumed following the merger of The Boeing Company and McDonnell Douglas Corporation.
 Just prior to the merger, he headed the team to merge the two companies' commercial airplane units.

 Cave joined McDonnell Douglas in 1983, where his assignments included: vice president and chief financial officer for Douglas Aircraft; vice president and general manager of business management, Military Transport Aircraft; and general manager of contracts and pricing for McDonnell Douglas Aerospace.
 He also held positions of increasing responsibility in estimating, contracts, and cost proposal management at various divisions of McDonnell Douglas.

 Cave was honored with the 2004 Hispanic Engineer National Achievement Awards Corporation (HENAAC) award for Executive Excellence.
 In 2003, Cave was recognized as a member of the Hispanic Corporate Elite by Hispanic Business Magazine.
 He also was named one of the 100 Most Important Hispanics in Technology and Business for 2006 by Hispanic Engineer and Information Technology magazine.

-Cave serves on the board of directors for the Private Export Funding Corporation (PEFCO) and the United Way of King County (Washington).
+Cave serves on the board of directors for Harley-Davidson, Inc., the Private Export Funding Corporation (PEFCO) and the non-profit United Way of King County (Wash.).
 He previously served on the boards of the Goodman Theatre of Chicago and the Seattle Symphony.
-He serves as the company's executive focal for Purdue University and is a fellow of the Royal Aeronautical Society.
+He also is a fellow of the Royal Aeronautical Society.